 If you have realised (or decided) that you are more interested in instrumental or supportive work in a band, as opposed to songwriting, you might consider becoming a session musician.
-However, if you see the connection between the personalities in your band as the most important thing for your music, you may not want to go down this path.
+However, if you see the connection between the personalities in your brand as the most important thing for your music, you may not want to go down this path.

 Musicians who do want to work with lots of different people can make an extremely successful career by sharing their technical and musical expertise.
-In order to be able to do this, you need to build yourself a good reputation, and make as many good connections as possible.
+In order to be able to do this, you need to build yourself a good reputation and make as many good connections as possible.
 You can see some famous examples of successful session musicians here.
 Who knows who you may work with?
 Imagine being a session guitarist for Rihanna, not bad!

-Be technically proficient – whether for recordings or live gigs, you need to be able to get it right, and fast!
+Be technically proficient – whether, for recordings or live gigs, you need to be able to get it right, and fast!
 Sight-reading or the ability to pick up songs by ear are very useful in this case.

-Be diplomatic – give your (experienced and good) opinion if someone asks for it, but don’t overstep the ‘creativity mark’ – you’re there to help fulfill someone else’s vision – a thing that some people are born to accept and enjoy, and that others can’t.
+Be diplomatic – give your (experienced and good) opinion if someone asks for it, but don’t overstep the ‘creativity mark’ – you’re there to help fulfil someone else’s vision – a thing that some people are born to accept and enjoy, and that others can’t.

-Become picky – at first you can play everything, but after a while you need to start choosing bands that have a high profile, will pay you professionally, and give you an element of security in terms of work, tours, earnings, payouts or shares of future royalties, etc.
+Become picky – at first, you can play everything, but after a while, you need to start choosing bands that have a high profile, will pay you professionally, and give you an element of security in terms of work, tours, earnings, payouts or shares of future royalties, etc.

 Be flexible.
 You have to be prepared to go on tour for a month (or a year) at the drop of a hat.
-Sometimes you won’t have work, and you’ll need to use the money you earnt from your last project until you get a new one – not ideal for those who want a simple monthly pay check.
+Sometimes you won’t have work, and you’ll need to use the money you earnt from your last project until you get a new one – not ideal for those who want a simple monthly paycheck.

-Be a multi instrumentalist – this gives you more opportunities to help out and fill in with various roles.
+Be a multi-instrumentalist – this gives you more opportunities to help out and fill in with various roles.
 It will set you apart.

 Know your gear– make sure you own the equipment that is crucial for your instrument(s).
 It makes everything easier if you turn up ready to go, with leads, pedals, pickups, notebooks, sticks, straps – whatever you need.
-With bigger equipment like amps, you can always discuss working with the band/other bands to arrange sharing.
+With bigger equipment like amps, you can always discuss working with the band/other bands to arrange to share.